Contributor Gotchas

 lv_xml_register_event_cb(). - Any hardcoded colors or pixel values?
 Swap for design tokens.

 - Any new user-visible strings?
-Wrapped in
+Wrapped for translation —

-lv_tr()— except product names, URLs, material codes. - Modified translation YAML?
+lv_tr()in C++, ortranslation_tagin XML (the path most first contributions use) — except product names, URLs, material codes. - Modified translation YAML?
 Rebuild, then

-SubjectLifetime, not a local. - Tested at multiple sizes?
+SubjectLifetimeyou fetched is passed to theobserve_*factory, not left at its{}default. - Tested at multiple sizes?
 At minimum:

 480x320,800x480,1024x600.
 Seedocs/devel/UI_CONTRIBUTOR_GUIDE.md§ Screen Breakpoints. -